Harikaran-u/freelance-task/README.md

 # overview

 Hi, Everyone!!!.
 Here, it's my freelancer app.
 Freelancers can see projects and clients can see freelancer details.
-New users can create profile, signup and old users can login.

-**Functionality**

-1. Sign-up
+Users can Login as client or freelancer.
+Based on login they will get expected results and this application follows authorization feature.
+Authorized people only allowed to access the applications all pages.
+Otherwise, they will be redirected to login page.

+# Functionality

-2. Login
+1. Login
-3. Projects View
+2. Projects View
-4. Freelancer View
+3. Freelancer View
-5. Profile Update
+4. Profile Update
+5. Pagination
+6. Project/Freelancer Detailed view

 # Sample Login Credential